Hackers News Hackers News

 The Nonce-Handling Flaw That Destroys Large Files

-Check Point Research confirmed this flaw is present in all three platform variants and predates the 2.0 release, having existed in earlier deployments without ever being fixed.
+Check Point Research confirmed that this critical flaw is present in all three platform variants and predates the 2.0 release, indicating it has existed in earlier deployments without ever being rectified.

-Monitoring for bulk process terminations, sudden shadow copy deletions, and mass file renaming to the .vect extension can provide early warning of an active infection.
+• Implement monitoring for indicators of compromise such as bulk process terminations, sudden deletion of shadow copies, and widespread file renaming to the .vect extension, which can provide early warning of an active infection.

-Given VECT’s partnership with TeamPCP, validating the integrity of third-party software dependencies is also a critical step.
+• Given VECT’s partnership with TeamPCP, rigorously validate the integrity of all third-party software dependencies and supply chain components.

-Security teams should watch for PowerShell-based disabling of Windows Defender, event log clearing activity, and unusual safe-mode boot configuration changes, all of which are key behavioral indicators of this ransomware.
+• Security teams should monitor for behavioral indicators associated with this ransomware, including PowerShell-based disabling of Windows Defender, event log clearing activity, and unusual safe-mode boot configuration changes.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.